NoiseTinker/NamiLib/README.markdown

 NamiLib
 =======

-A small and simple library for basic signal generation and processing implemented in C.
+A small and simple library for basic signal generation, processing and software defined radio implemented in C.

-Written to learn about DSP.
+Written to learn about DSP and SDR.

 Features
 --------